MCProHosting/connect-smart-redis/Readme.md

  * **Smart Updates.** Only changed properties are updated.
 This goes well with locking -- there's less a chance of one request stepping on another's feet.
  * **Smart Deletions.** As a result of the race conditions, we were having difficulty destroying sessions because it would get re-set right over again!
 Using locking we delete things as expected.

-## Options/Usage
+## Options

-Use this just like any other session middleware.
-It takes the following options:
+The following options can be passed in its constructor:

  * `ttl` Time in seconds sessions should last for
  * `client` a node-redis (or compatible) client